Josiah Forshall: Family

+Josiah Forshall died at his house in Woburn Place, London, on 18 December 1863, after undergoing a surgical operation.
+He was buried at the Foundling Hospital chapel beside his wife Frances (1795 - 1865).

 Works

 Forshall edited the catalogue of the manuscripts in the British Museum (new series): pt. i. the Arundel MSS.; pt. ii. the Burney MSS.; pt. iii. index, 1834, &c. fol., and also the Catalogus Codicum Manuscriptorum Orientalium: Pars Prima Codices Syriacos et Carshunicos amplectens, 1838, &c. fol.
 He also edited the Description of the Greek Papyri in the Brit.
 Mus., pt. i.
 1839, 8vo.

 In 1850 he published a pamphlet entitled Misrepresentations of H.M.
 Commissioners [who inquired into the British Museum in 1848–9] exposed.
 He published with Frederic Madden The Holy Bible … in the earliest English Versions made by John Wycliffe and his followers, 1850, 4 vols., a work of two decades.
 He also published editions of the Gospels of St. Mark (1862), St. Luke (1860), and St. John (1859), arranged in parts and sections, and some sermons.
 His works The Lord's Prayer with various readings and critical notes (1864), and The First Twelve Chapters of … St. Matthew in the received Greek text, with readings and notes, 1864, were published posthumously.